Who We Are

 CRISTAN CROCKER /PRODUCER

 Cristan Crocker started her career in front of the camera as a commercial and television actress.
 This production experience, along with more than 20 years as an informal critic for hundreds of television pilots as an entertainment industry insider, gave her a deep understanding of story and audience.
-After reading the biography Punk Rock Dad, written by her childhood friend, she saw story potential and pulled together director Andrea Nevins and documentary impresario, Morgan Spurlock, to ignite the F Word team.
-The Other F Word had a nationwide theatrical run, was picked up by broadcast partners worldwide, and was adapted as a feature film by Jason Segel and Drew Pearce for Fox.
-Crocker has since created collaborations with Michael Strahan and Peter Berg for her and Nevins’ Rare Bird Films, which led to both Play It Forward for Showtime and State of Play: Happiness for HBO.
-She will continue her role as producer on Barbie.
+The concept for the film that launched Rare Bird Films, The Other F Word, came after Crocker read the biography Punk Rock Dad, written by a childhood friend.
+Seeing the story potential for film, Crocker pulled together director Andrea Nevins and documentary impresario, Morgan Spurlock, to make it a reality.
+The Other F Word had a nationwide theatrical run, was picked up by broadcast partners worldwide, and is currently being adapted as a feature film.
+Following the success of The Other F Word, Crocker produced two successful football related documentaries, Play It Forward for Showtime and State of Play: Happiness for HBO, in collaboration with Michael Strahan and Peter Berg.
+With three testosterone filled successful films behind her, Crocker jumped at the opportunity to tell the Barbie story with a predominately female team.
+Three years in the making, Tiny Shoulders: Rethinking Barbie was sold to Hulu, and will premier at the Tribeca Film Festival in April of 2018, prior to its Hulu and limited theatrical release.

 ANDREA NEVINS /DIRECTOR & WRITER